TukTuk started in 1997 in Kinglake, Victoria. Our Head of Design Cornélia Selover tells how it all began with a simple thought ...

 The business grew, culminating in Equitana 2008 where we made substantial orders over the four days.
 Then, the Black Saturday Fires hit, affecting us personally.
 Meanwhile, the after-effects of Equine Influenza decimated our wholesale base.
 In 2012, TukTuk was sold and we went our separate ways.

-In 2019, Sabine bought TukTuk and began the arduous task of renewing trademarks, registering a business and name and regaining control of the Facebook page.
-She set up a new website and inventory system and helped get everything back in place for us to relaunch the brand.
+In 2019, Sabine bought the TukTuk brand and began the arduous task of renewing trademarks, registering a business and name and regaining control of the Facebook page.
+She set up a new website and inventory system, hunted for premises to accommodate our design studio and warehouse, painted our new show room and office and got everything back in place for us to relaunch the brand.

 Over the seven years where TukTuk went into the wilderness, we kept getting messages from people who knew us and were incredibly supportive and quietly wondered when they might be able to replace their TukTuks.
 I kept hearing people say, ‘Are you wearing your TukTuks?’
 As if TukTuk is a THING.
 This always amazes me.